Office of Local Sustainability Program Assistant Position Description

 - Tracks and monitors international cooperative development conferences, events, and training;

-- Contributes CDP and SPA content to the monthly Office newsletter;
+- Contributes CDP content to the monthly Office newsletter;

-- Collects, edits, and disseminates relevant CDP and SPA success stories and digital content;
+- Collects, edits, and disseminates relevant CDP success stories and digital content;

-- Promotes both internally and externally CDP and SPA events in coordination with Office communications staff;
+- Promotes both internally and externally CDP events in coordination with Office communications staff;

 - Maintains and updates the project directory, including implementing partners, the Overseas Cooperative Development Council board, USAID/Washington counterparts, mission contacts, U.S. Department of Agriculture Foreign Agricultural Service, the International Cooperative Alliance, the U.S. Peace Corps, and other partners.